realworldocaml/book/en/guided-tour.md

 deep into any one topic.

 Throughout the book we're going to use Core, a more full-featured and capable replacement for OCaml's standard library.
-We'll also use the `utop` OCaml toplevel, a shell that lets you type in expressions and evaluate them interactively.  `utop` is an easier-to-use version of the standard toplevel (which you can start by typing `ocaml` at the command line).
+We'll also use `utop`, a shell that lets you type in expressions and evaluate them interactively.  `utop` is an easier-to-use version of OCaml's standard toplevel (which you can start by typing `ocaml` at the command line).
 These instructions will assume you're using `utop` specifically.

 Before getting started, make sure you have a working OCaml installation and toplevel so you can try out the examples as you read